KasperAtAzores/KasperAtAzores/_posts/2018-10-25-all-packed.md

 The climate seems to be wet, and I expect rain about half the days I am there.
 Temperatures seems to be between 10 and 20, with little difference beween night and day.

-I expect to make a different blog on my excursions on the island, and reserve this blog mostly for the work related parts.